“So, Uncle Anson, when did you decide to become an architect?”

-Graxi Urrutia worked with the nuns, cooking and keeping house, but took special interest in the thin man who’d come home with the cod fleet, on her brother’s boat.
+Graxi Urrutia worked for the nuns, cooking and keeping house, but took special interest in the thin man who’d come to port with the cod fleet, on her brother’s boat.
 Weeks of quiet care (just how many we aren’t sure) at the hospice in the hills south of Donostia restored Tennant to physical health.
-But the loss of memories, his identity, was more debilitating than the days he had drifted in the North Atlantic, clinging to debris.
-“Graxi knew that busy hands would divert —.
+But the loss of memories, his very identity, was more debilitating than days clinging to debris had been, adrift in the North Atlantic; here there was little to cling to.
+“Graxi knew that busy hands would divert a heavy heart.
 As soon as I was able, she brought me to her father’s shop.
 Therapy that was far more than physical.”

 “The long way home….”

 Twenty years in the Basque Country hadn’t made Anson a native, but his Basque (Euskara) was far better than his Spanish language skills.
-So when the Spanish Civil War erupted in July 1936, his sympathies were never in doubt.
-Married into the family of Mattin Urrutia, unapologetic Basque Nationalist, and the father of three small children, Anson in one respect had the advantage of being a man without a country.
-His amnesia, the lack of any papers, and a low profile gave him the liberty to pursue carpentry and contribute to the extended family.
-Then came Guernica when nearly everything changed.
+So when the Spanish Civil War erupted in July 1936, his sympathies were well set.
+Married into the family of Mattin Urrutia, unapologetic Basque Nationalist, and now the father of three small children, Anson in one respect had the advantage of being a man without a country.
+His amnesia, the lack of any papers, and a low profile gave him the liberty to pursue carpentry and contribute to his new extended family.
+Then came Guernica and nearly everything changed.

-Armed now with a name (albeit a hazy, untested recollection), Graxi telegraphed the British consul in Bordeaux, who, in turn, spoke with their American counterpart.
-Several cables back and forth to Washington confirmed that, yes, there had been an Anson Tennant aboard the Lusitania but he was listed as “missing.”
-There were questions, of course — How had he washed ashore 2,000 kilometers from the sinking?
+Armed now with a name (albeit a slippery, hesitant recollection), Graxi telegraphed the British consul in Bordeaux, who, in turn, spoke with their American counterpart.
+Several cables back and forth to Washington confirmed that, yes, there had been an Anson Tennant aboard the “Lusitania” but he was listed as “missing.”
+There were questions, of course — How had he come ashore 2,000 kilometers from the sinking?
 Why now after twenty-one years? — and Graxi provided his compelling edge-of-your-seat narrative.
 At some point the family were contacted in Iowa.
 Anson’s father Augustus James had died in 1919 (the simple answer to four years’ grieving) but his mother and sisters received the news with utter disbelief.
-It was agreed that Molly and Claire would sail at the earliest opportunity for Bordeaux and wait.
+It was agreed that Molly and Claire would sail immediately for Bordeaux and wait.

-But crossing the border at Irun-Hendaye would have been far too conspicuous for two adults and three children, and leaving them behind for a later reunion was unacceptable.
-So Mattin arranged transport on the very means that had brought Anson to his haven: they would leave discretely by fishing trawler and make an excuse to put in for repairs at Biarritz; then a train to Bordeaux and the steamer for New York.
+But crossing the border at Irun-Hendaye would have been far too conspicuous for two adults and three children, especially one without papers, and leaving them behind for a later reunion was unthinkable.
+So Mattin arranged transport by the very means that had brought Anson to this haven: they would leave discretely by fishing trawler and make an excuse to put in for repairs at Biarritz; then a train to Bordeaux and the steamer for New York.
 He would leave as he had arrived, with his bother-in-law Eitor at the helm.

 “Old dog.
 New tricks.”